 Sheika Nikole Reid has always found a sense of pride and honor in serving her community.
 Many of you know her from her work with environmental justice groups, encouraging workers at Howard University to join Labor Unions, or from her family's work in helping to realize the dreams of first-time homeowners.
 Sheika has always fought for her community, please join her and several of her closest friends and family members as she sets off on the road to the Ward 1 City Council seat.

 Sheika Reid is a personable, hands-on leader who understands how to organize different factions of people to deliver tangible results.
-She’s a life-long resident of Ward 1, an architectural drafter and a fierce advocate for affordable housing.
+She’s a life-long resident of Ward 1, and the director for affordable housing opportunities at Avanti Real Estate.
 Sheika studied Civil Engineering at Howard University and is a member of the American Society of Civil Engineers and the National Society of Black Engineers.

 Sheika has organized countless community forums, roundtable discussions and brown bag lunches, bringing together agency directors and Ward One neighbors—at the same table—to engage in tangible, results-oriented conversations on key issues such as: Community Policing, Education Reform, as well as CBE and SBE Development.
 Recognizing Sheika’s leadership, the late Sylvia Robinson and the Emergence Community Arts Collective presented her with the “In Her Honor” Award for Community Organizing and Leadership.